DRAGONTOS/DRAGONTOS/README.md

 - 👋 Hi, I’m @DRAGONTOS
 - 👀 I’m interested in watching youtube and coding
-- 🌱 I’m gonna be learning C next week
+- 🌱 Currently learning gtk-3 and c++
-- 💞️ I’m looking to collaborate on The-Linux-Install-Script
+- 💞️ I’m looking to collaborate on xdg-desktop-portal-hyprland
 - 📫 How to reach me Discord/Email